tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 derived from the IP address.

 This draft doesn’t eliminate the need for IP Geolocation, but adds an additional source of information for many use cases.
+See {{sec-considerations}}
-See [Security Considerations] for more discussion.
+ for more discussion.

 ## Requirements